-WATCH WHAT TALLER VEHICLES ARE DOINGTaller cars and vans can see more of the road than you, so if they all start changing lane, it’s likely they’ve spotted something up ahead.
+Taller cars and vans can see more of the road than you, so if they all start changing lane, it’s likely they’ve spotted something up ahead.
 Leave as much of a gap as you can to ensure you aren’t braking sharply behind them and follow their lead.

-PRACTICE THE BASICSThe first time you need to fill up or perform a parallel parking manoeuvre can be daunting.
+The first time you need to fill up or perform a parallel parking manoeuvre can be daunting.
 That’s why it’s a good idea to practice these types of driving situations in your own time.
 Ask someone to take you to the petrol station to show you how to fill up - surprisingly, it’s something driving schools don’t teach!
 You can also find a very quiet street to practice parallel parking or an empty car park for some reverse bay parking.

 Knowing you can do it on your own can give you a confidence boost, ready for those situations where you have to carry out manoeuvres.

-TIPS FOR NEW DRIVERS ON THE MOTORWAYMotorway driving can seem scary but really it’s not that much different to a dual carriageway.
+Motorway driving can seem scary but really it’s not that much different to a dual carriageway.
 Here are a few tips for new drivers who need to go on a motorway:

-1. Ensure you pick up speed on the slip road - Try to match your speed to the cars already on the motorway to ensure your merge is smooth.
+- Ensure you pick up speed on the slip road - Try to match your speed to the cars already on the motorway to ensure your merge is smooth.
 Cars on the inside line should move over to make a gap for you but it’s still important you indicate to let them know you’re moving into the lane.

-2. Keep to the inside lane - Try to keep to the speed limit (65-70 is ideal for the motorway) and stay on the inside lane.
+- Keep to the inside lane - Try to keep to the speed limit (65-70 is ideal for the motorway) and stay on the inside lane.

-3. Overtake then move back in - If you need to overtake (and you will if there are any lorries on the road) or move out to let merging traffic onto the motorway, move into the middle lane then back into the inside lane.
+- Overtake then move back in - If you need to overtake (and you will if there are any lorries on the road) or move out to let merging traffic onto the motorway, move into the middle lane then back into the inside lane.
 Don’t drive normally in the middle lane if you don’t need to.

-4. Avoid the fast lane - You’ll likely see some drivers pushing their speed to the limit in the far right lane, but avoid this and avoid them.
+- Avoid the fast lane - You’ll likely see some drivers pushing their speed to the limit in the far right lane, but avoid this and avoid them.
 With any luck, a traffic officer will spot them!

-5. Take regular breaks - Motorway driving after a while can get a little boring and it’s likely you’ll be on there a while.
+- Take regular breaks - Motorway driving after a while can get a little boring and it’s likely you’ll be on there a while.
 Stop off at a service station if you start to feel tired or distracted.